 First Class Seating

-First class seats are typically larger - there may be two in the space of three second class seats, so each first class seat is wider - and offers more legroom.
-Most seat backs in first class recline, and some even have retractable foot rests.
+First class seats are typically wider and offer more leg room.
+There may be two first class seats taking up the same amount of space as three second class seats.
+Most seat in first class recline, and some even have retractable foot rests.

 The cars that are dedicated to first class seating are less cramped, since there are fewer passengers per car, which means there's more room to store luggage.
 In addition to the usual overhead racks and end-of-car storage, there are also often spaces between seats when they are positioned back-to-back.